johnshiver/blog-hugo/content/posts/finding-longest-streak-of-days-with-postgresql.md

 {{< /highlight >}}

 Not too much going on here, to construct our longest streak query we only need `created_at` and `user_id`.

-From there you must make a key insight as to the nature of a streak of data, we must identify some unique aspect of the data that makes up a streak.
+Sadly this is where the easy part ends.
+From here we must identify some unique aspect of the data that makes up a consecutive streak.

 What would happen if you assigned an index to each row of the streak, can you see a pattern?

-Consider this example streak:
+Consider this example data which includes streak:

 {{< highlight sql >}}